Frequently Asked Questions

 • Researchers (an individual who carries out academic or scientific research independently or in an institution)

-Individuals can register and create or join multiple accounts.
+Individuals can register and create or join multiple accounts and multiple account types.
 For more about these account types, see the question below: What type of account should I create or join?

-What type of account should I create or join: community, institution, or researcher?
+What type of account should I create or join?

 A community account is for community entities or community representatives, such as Cultural Department, Tribal and Historical Preservation Officers, Community Center, Preservation Office, Community Library, Archive, Museum, Land Council or another community entity.
 A community account can customize Labels, create Projects, and apply Labels on Projects.
 A community account may receive notifications about Notices that institutions or researchers have placed to disclose a community interest in collections, items, samples, or data.